The Manassas Law Group, PC

 While in the throes of new romance it’s understandable to believe you are marrying only for love, but the other truth is that a state-sanctioned marriage is also a business relationship, a contract with civil obligations and protections.
 Should the romance wane and divorce be imminent, a solid, well thought out prenuptial agreement may protect you from more heartache than just what the dissolution of your marriage causes.

-Before you wed, schedule a free confidential consultation at our office with one of Manassas Law Group’s attorneys, call 703-361-8246.
+Before you get married, schedule a free confidential consultation at our office with one of Manassas Law Group’s attorneys, call 703-361-8246.
 Or if you’re more comfortable, respond on our contact form, and someone from our legal team will get back to you promptly.